AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >
 >The following procedures apply to both Products and Product Variations.

-Before creating products you need to define a [scaffold](/help/sites-authoring/scaffolding.md).
-This specifies the fields you need to define the products and how they are edited.
+Before creating products, define a [scaffold](/help/sites-authoring/scaffolding.md).
+This specifies the fields that you must define, the products, and how they are edited.

 A scaffold is needed for each distinct product type.
 The appropriate scaffold is associated with the products by either: